-CMAL currently owns 31 ferries plus an additional unit leased from Maritime Leasing Ltd. All of these ferries are operated by Calmac Ferries Ltd (CFL) on routes to the islands and peninsulas of the West of Scotland except for the Canna which is operated by Rathlin Island Ferries Ltd in Northern Ireland.
+CMAL currently owns 32 ferries plus an additional ferry leased from Maritime Leasing Ltd. All of these ferries are operated by Calmac Ferries Ltd (CFL) on routes to the islands and peninsulas of the West of Scotland.

-The smallest vessels can carry 5 cars and up to 143 cars or 20 HGVs can be accommodated on the Loch Seaforth.
-The total fleet value at 2015 is £138m.
+The smallest vessels can carry one car (MV CARVORIA) and the largest ferry can carry up to 143 cars or 20 HGVs (MV LOCH SEAFORTH).
+The total fleet value at 2017 is £130m (excluding vessels under construction).

-The largest ferry in the fleet is the MV LOCH SEAFORTH which was built by Flensburger Schiffbau-Gesellschaft MBH and Co KG, Flensburg, Germany in 2014.
-The MV LOCH SEAFORTH serves the Ullapool – Stornoway (Lewis) route, and can accommodate 142 cars and 700 passengers.
+The largest ferry in the fleet is the MV LOCH SEAFORTH, which was built by Flensburger Schiffbau-Gesellschaft MBH and Co KG, Flensburg, Germany in 2014.
+The MV LOCH SEAFORTH serves the Ullapool – Stornoway (Lewis) route, and can accommodate 143 cars and 700 passengers.